typst/packages/packages/preview/nifty-ntnu-thesis/0.1.0/template/main.typ

 = Conclusion
 <conclusion>
-You definitely should use the `ntnu-thesis` typst template for your thesis.
+You definitely should use the `nifty-ntnu-thesis` typst template for your thesis.

 #show: appendix.with(chapters-on-odd: chapters-on-odd)